A Comprehensive Guide On Transcoding

 Difference Between Encoding and Transcoding

-1. Encoding is the process of taking an uncompressed audio or video file and compressing it into a manageable digital format, while Transcoding is the process of taking an existing compressed digital file and converting it into a different digital format.
+1. Encoding is the process of taking an uncompressed audio or video file and compressing it into a manageable digital format, while transcoding is the process of taking an existing compressed digital file and converting it into a different digital format.

 2. Encoding is typically used to reduce the size of an audio or video file.
 In contrast, Transcoding is used to maintain the same quality of an audio or video file but in a different format.